Hippurate hydrolysis occurs in an organism that can form glycine and benzoic acid.

-In the classical test (48 hours), the benzoic acid produced was detected using a ferric chloride indicator, by its precipitation in an excess of ferric chloride.
-The gas-liquid chromatography (GLC) method for the detection of benzoic acid is also available nowadays.
+In the classical test (48 hours), the production of benzoic acid was detected using ferric chloride as an indicator.
+The gas-liquid chromatography (GLC) method is also available to detect benzoic acid.

 Hippuric acid is hydrolyzed to benzoic acid and glycine by the enzymatic action of hippuricase.
-The glycine end product is detected by the addition of ninhydrin reagent.
+The addition of a ninhydrin reagent detects glycine.
 Ninhydrin reacts with glycine to form a deep blue or purple color (Ruhemann’s purple).
-This rapid test used in most laboratories is one of several variations of the ninhydrin tube test described by Hwang and Ederer for detection of glycine.
+Hwang and Ederer described this rapid test for detecting glycine.

-- Hippurate hydrolysis test is critical for the separation of Campylobacter jejuni (hydrolyzes hippurate) and Campylobacter coli (negative) strains.
+- The hippurate hydrolysis test is critical for separating Campylobacter jejuni (hydrolyzes hippurate) and Campylobacter coli (negative) strains.

-- Aids in the differentiation of β-hemolytic Streptococcus agalactiae from other β-hemolytic streptococci.
+- It also aids in differentiating β-hemolytic Streptococcus agalactiae from other β-hemolytic streptococci.

-- Take or prepare sterile sodium hippurate broth and inoculate it with the test organism.
+- Firstly, take or prepare sterile sodium hippurate broth and inoculate it with the test organism.

 - After that incubate it overnight at 35°C.

 - Then, centrifuge the broth and remove the sediment.

 - Finally, add ferric chloride reagent to the supernatant.